Registration for our Fall 2023 season opens on Monday, September 18th at 12pm. Click here to view our Fall 2023 Program

 - D – Drop-In Group: Drop-in groups provide our most flexible participation option.
 There is no limit to the number of people who can register for our drop-in groups (ie. no waitlist).
 Participants will join each session on a first-come-first-served basis, up to a pre-determined number of participants.
 As a result, a spot in the group is not guaranteed every week.
 Registrants of drop-in groups are not required to contact Sheena’s Place if they are unable to attend a session.
 No one will be removed from these groups as a result of absences.
 Basically, you register once for the season and you can join if and when you want to!

 - O – Open Groups: Participants can register at any time during the season, space allowing.
 Waitlisted folks will be brought in off the waitlist if participants withdraw.
 Participants are asked to report anticipated absences in their Participant Portal (under “Upcoming Activities”).
 If a registered participant misses 2 sessions in a row without reporting these absences in advance, they will be removed from the group in order to make space for a waitlisted participant.

 - C – Closed Groups: Closed groups tend to be groups where content builds week-to-week.
 New members do not join closed groups following the third session.
 Participants who miss the first 2 sessions are removed from the group so that waitlisted individuals can be invited to join.
 Participants are asked to report anticipated absences in their Participant Portal (under “Upcoming Activities”).
 If a registered participant misses 2 sessions in a row without reporting these absences in advance, they will be removed from the group.

 - WS – Workshops: Workshops are single or multi-session programs exploring special topics that change seasonally.
-If you register for a workshop but are no longer able to attend, please contact the Program Registrar to withdraw, in order to make space for waitlisted participants.
+If you register for a workshop but are no longer able to attend, please remove yourself from the workshop on your participant portal, in order to make space for waitlisted participants.

 Our Program Register is Aglaia Tudor.
 You can reach Aglaia at firstname.lastname@example.org, or 416-927-8900 x 220.